General Questions

 Learn more on our About Technology page.

-Analysis typically takes under 30 seconds for most videos, depending on:
+Analysis typically takes about 5 seconds for most videos with our GPU-accelerated processing:

 - Your internet connection speed (for uploads)